Storm and Flood Preparedness

 - Have flashlights and battery-operated radios with fresh batteries ready for updates on storm conditions and power outages.
 Tune in to KQED 88.5 FM, KCBS 740 AM or KGO 810 AM.

 - Fire Officials recommend that residents do not use candles because of the risk of fire.
 Use battery-powered light sources.

-- Anticipate power outages and bookmark PG&E’s power outage page.
+- Anticipate power outages prior to the storm, and bookmark PG&E’s power outage page.

 - PG&E 1.800.743.5002

 - If the tree is on private property or has fallen onto private property contact the property owner.